gnodi/danf/resource/private/doc/overview/index.md

 };
 ```

-And the definition of the interface for the processors:
+And the definition of the interface for the processors (allowing to ensure signatures, define a contract and make a low coupling between the computer and its processors):

 ```javascript
 // config/common/config/interfaces.js